Language reference

 name = 'alice' // String

-active = true // Bool
+_active = True // Bool

 // Reassignment shadows the previous binding